timarbuckle/cloudsponge/README.md

     $ cp cloudsponge.conf.example cloudsponge.conf

-Edit the file, replace with your key and password
+Edit the file, replace with your key and password after registering with cloudsponge.

-    $ python cloudsponge.py
+    $ python test.py <service>

-Follow screen instructions
+Where <service> is gmail|yahoo|windowslive.
+Follow on-screen instructions.

 ###Meta